sinnie/learn_web_dev/node.md

 ---

 ### Node Core
-The Node.js core modules are the heart of Node.js, and the Ndoe.js Bindings, which are written in C++, enable these technologies to communicate.
-The Node.js API consists of about 27 core modules, and are most concerned with operating system tasks.
+The Node.js core modules are the heart of Node.js, and the Node.js Bindings, which are written in C++, enable these technologies to communicate.
+The Node.js API consists of about 27 core modules and are most concerned with operating system tasks.
 Therefore, Node.js core modules have access to the following functions:

 ```javascript
 * fs.readFile();